Back to All Events

 A space for sacred bathing

-12 days of carpentry and making with meditation and mountain ceremony
+10 days of making with meditation and mountain ceremony

 In many cultures, the origins of bathing are both ritualistic and spiritual.
-The Bath House will explore creating an elemental building for bathing and ceremony that welcomes in the elements of the surrounding nature, earth, air, fire and water.
+The Bath House will explore creating an elemental building for bathing and ceremony that welcomes in the surrounding nature, earth, air, fire and water.

-Creating a special space space for ceremonial bathing on the land of Altan Tepe.
+Creating a special space for ceremonial bathing on the land of Altan Tepe.

 Taking part in this workshop will be an experience of being held in the abundance of an ecosystem, filling the heart and hands with nourishment and inspiration.